-Google Analytics is a powerful tool to find insights about your visitors and how they use your website.
+Google Analytics is a powerful tool to uncover insights about your visitors and how they use your website.

-With demographics data like age, gender, and interests, you can better understand your visitors and boost conversions.
-Here are a few benefits of setting up interest and demographic reporting:
+With demographic data like age, gender, and interests, you can better understand your visitors and boost conversions.
+Here are a couple of the key benefits of setting up interest and demographic reporting:

 Using demographic data, you can easily find the right target audience for your website.
-These are people that regularly visit your website, signup for your newsletter, and buy your products and services.
+These are people that regularly visit your site, signup for your newsletter, and buy your products and services.